Foundations for Mission and Ministry

 If you choose to join us in person for seminars (either at Cliff College in Derbyshire or at Edgehill House in Belfast, rather than accessing these online) you will be responsible for your own travel and accommodation costs.

 You may be able to apply for funds towards the cost of this professional development programme from your church or employer.
+There is also a discount available for students supported by their local Methodist church or circuit; please contact firstname.lastname@example.org for more information.

 This programme is a part-time programme with students taking one unit each term over a two year period.
 Students can start in September, January or March as these units do not need to be taken in a particular order.
 Please specify in the application form in which year you intend to commence your studies.